Sublease agreement for commercial property: landlord involvement

 - access for sublessor

-- release of the original guarantor under the head lease
+- release of the original guarantor under the original lease

 - new guarantor(s)